ecp4224/UnityBinder/README.md

 # UnityBinder
-Annotate fields with [BindComponent] and automatically cast the corresponding component from the scene.
+Lighweight solution to annotate fields with [BindComponent] and automatically cast the corresponding component from the scene.

 ## Installing